Jocelyn Enriquez: Career

 Enriquez was first heard singing at the age of 3 along to Anita Ward's "Ring My Bell".
-During her childhood she received formal voice training with the San Francisco Girl Chorus and San Francisco Opera Company.
-During high school she briefly joined girl group, Pinay Divas (later known as Pinay), a reference to girl group En Vogue who were known as the Funky Divas.
+During her childhood, she received formal voice training with the San Francisco Girl Chorus and San Francisco Opera Company.
+During high school, she briefly joined girl group, Pinay Divas (later known as Pinay), a reference to girl group En Vogue who were known as the Funky Divas.
 She continued to perform around the Bay Area and eventually a demo of her singing "If You Leave Me Now" by Jaya caught the attention of Classified Records.

-In late 1993, she recorded "I've Been Thinking About You" and in early 1994 the single was a success.
+In late 1993, she recorded "I've Been Thinking About You" and in early 1994, the single was a success.
 "I've Been Thinking About You" would garner a huge Freestyle fanbase with the East Mix which included a popular Freestyle sample at the time of the Afrika Bambaataa & Soul Sonic Force's "Planet Rock".
 The single gained heavy rotation in California, Texas, Florida, Illinois, and New York.
 As an homage to Victor Zaragoza, the DJ who in part broke the record on Enriquez's hometown radio station Wild 107.7, she recorded the song in Spanish too.
 Enriquez was labeled a "sell-out" by some members of the Philippine-American community because of her Spanish rendition of "I've Been Thinking About You".

-Her debut album, Lovely was released in the summer of 1994, which was produced by Glenn Gutierrez and Mario L. Augustin Jr (who also worked with Stevie B. and Jaya), and Elvin Reyes.
-The album Lovely spawned several more singles "Make This Last Forever", "You Are The One", "Big Love", "Big Love (Energy Box Mixes)", and "Only".
-The second single "Make This Last Forever" was well received in the markets that supported the first single.
-Lovely, was released the summer of 1994.
-The third single released in the fall of 1994 "You Are The One" led her to perform in San Diego where she would be introduced to her future husband.
-The fourth single "Big Love" was heavily inspired by Donna Summer's "I Feel Love" would also be re-recorded, remixed and released as "Big Love (Energy Box Mixes)" as the album's fifth single.
-The last single "Only" was released on 12" and notably a fan favorite from the album.
+Her debut album, Lovely was released in the summer of 1994, which was produced by Glenn Gutierrez and Mario L. Augustin Jr. (who also worked with Stevie B and Jaya) and Elvin Reyes.
+The album Lovely spawned several more singles: "Make This Last Forever", "You Are the One", "Big Love", "Big Love (Energy Box Mixes)" and "Only".
+Lovely was released in mid-1994.
+The third single released in late 1994, "You Are the One", led her to perform in San Diego where she would be introduced to her future husband.
+The fourth single, "Big Love" was heavily inspired by Donna Summer's "I Feel Love" would also be re-recorded, remixed and released as "Big Love (Energy Box Mixes)" as the album's fifth single.
+The fifth and final single, "Only" was released on a 12" single.